Fails installation if /tmp is mounted noexec

 I'm happy to make this configurable but I assume $HOME is a bitter default then /tmp.
 It also has the advantage that the logs aren't gone after a reboot.

-#1 Updated by Guido Günther over 3 years ago
+#1 Updated by Guido Günther almost 4 years ago

 Forgot to add some logs: